 Fill up the Tank

 To help mitigate the risk of fuel condensing over the next few months, it’s a good idea to fill up your tank.
-If you use aviation fuel, there is less risk of condensation, however, if you use regular automotive fuel, there is a higher chance there is ethanol in the fuel, which can absorb water and increase the risk of corrosion.
+If you use aviation fuel, there is less risk of condensation, however, if you use regular automotive fuel, there is a higher chance there is ethanol in the fuel, which can absorb water and increase the risk of corrosion Winterizing Airplane.
 If you want to be extra safe, empty the tank of auto oil (which is only good for six months, anyway), and fill up with Avgas if your plan is sitting for months at a time.
 Avgas can sit for up to an entire year without being changed.

 Cover the Aircraft

-If you’re lucky enough to store your aircraft inside a protected hangar, you won’t have to worry about covering the aircraft, unless you’re particular about the paintjob.
+If you’re lucky enough to store your aircraft inside a protected hangar, you won’t have to worry about covering the aircraft, unless you’re particular about the paint job.
 However, if your plane is out in the elements over the winter months, do your best to cover the plane.
-Not only will this help protect it from rain, snow and ice, but it will also help minimize the risk of fading paint due to prolonged sun exposure.
+Not only will this help protect it from rain, snow, and ice, but it will also help minimize the risk of fading paint due to prolonged sun exposure.
 Many companies manufacture and sell custom airplane covers that fit snuggly over smaller crafts so they are not damaged or blown off in high winds.
-Also, don’t forget the nussiance of bird droppings that can be corrosive to your paint if not removed for some time.
+Also, don’t forget the nuisance of bird droppings that can be corrosive to your paint if not removed for some time.

 Check the Grease

 Since most aviation grease fares well in lower temperatures, you don’t need to pick up a specialty grease.
 However, it’s a good idea to make sure everything is properly lubed up for the winter months.
 Clean up greased areas, and make sure things like hinges are protected from the dry winter air.
-In addition, greasing up engine components, wheel barings and linkages before you store the aircraft will prevent you from having to do it in the spring — that way you can get out there and fly right away!
+In addition, greasing up engine components, wheel bearings, and linkages before you store the aircraft will prevent you from having to do it in the spring — that way you can get out there and fly right away!

-Other Winterization Tasks
+Other Winterizing Airplane Tasks

 There are a few other things you should consider doing before storing your airplane, such as:

-- Check the inlets exhaust and vents.
-Pitot and static vent covers are crucial to ensure that the openings aren’t blocked with dirt, dust particles and/or insects.
+- Check the inlet’s exhaust and vents.
+Pitot and static vent covers are crucial to ensure that the openings aren’t blocked with dirt, dust particles, and/or insects.
 Blanking engine intakes and exhausts will also minimize the amount of moisture able to get into your engine which causes corrosion.

 - Picket your aircraft down.
 If you have to store your aircraft outside, try to find a semi-sheltered area where it isn’t exposed to high winds.
-The aircraft should be secured, using the correct tie down points, and the nose should be pointed into the main wind direction for the area.
-Ensure that tie down points are connected securely to concrete blocks, screws, spikes or specific hard points in the ground.
+The aircraft should be secured, using the correct tie-down points, and the nose should be pointed into the main wind direction for the area.
+Ensure that tie-down points are connected securely to concrete blocks, screws, spikes or specific hardpoints in the ground.